assets/img/profile.jpg

 IRIS: Inter-planetary Rendering for Imaging and Sensors

-Carolina Aiazzi, Abhinandan Jain, Aaron Gaut, and 2 more authors
+Carolina Aiazzi, Abhinandan Jain, Aaron Gaut, Aaron Young, and 1 more author

 In AIAA SciTech Forum, 2022